davieoba/ML-For-Beginners/1-Introduction/3-fairness/README2.md

 4. if a black person is labelled as a criminal
 5. if a black person is unable to make use of services and equipments because it does not cater for them.

+> 💭 if I make use of real datasets and the datasets include biases which are by the way real, if I correct them then I have as well altered the datasets, is it not better to make use of the datasets the way they are which is also the way the world works.
+> <i> Note </i> this illustration above is for some bias such as steryotype,

+### Detecting Unfairness
+1. wrong assumptions
+2. inadequate data

 Solution